Beritha-n12/womxchange_e_commerce/README.md

 ## Database (PostgreSQL):

-The PostgreSQL database stores all data related to users, products, orders, payments, and chatbot interactions.
+The PostgreSQL database stores all data related to users, products, orders, payments, and community chat interactions.

 SQL queries are used to insert, update, delete, and retrieve data based on frontend requests through the backend APIs.